lostb1t/replex/README.md

 So an collection named "Trending" in the Movie library will be merged with an collection named "Trending" from a shows library on home.

 Note, this does not work on builtin recommandations.
 As i personally dont see then need of mixing those.
-You can recreated the builtin rows with smart collections if you wish to have that functionality, or with PMM ofcourse.
+You can recreate the builtin rows with smart collections if you wish to have that functionality, or with PMM ofcourse.

 ## Hub style